ddianalim/sustainabilityProject/README.md

   - When they click on a module:
     - user sees description and can click Complete button
   - on exiting Task view:
-    - user goes back to Home page
+    - user goes back to Home page where they can see all tasks

 # Technical